 When these methods are combined, you have the power to find, engage, and connect with potential customers in previously impossible ways.
 This can help you achieve modern sales success.

-Modern sales is all about finding new customers while keeping your existing ones happy.
+Modern sales are all about finding new customers while keeping your existing ones happy.
 It can be a challenge, but it doesn’t have to be.
 Modern selling makes it easier to keep your relationship with your customers while also finding new ones through new tools and strategies.

 Why do businesses need modern selling?